 Fan engagement is more different today than it has ever been.
 It’s no longer about shouting slogans from the stands but making an impact using digital tools.

-However, in the wake of the 2020/21 Covid-19 pandemic, it’s become evident that sports fandom is not immune to further disruption, and sport management organisations can’t afford to be lax and must make changes to the way they engage with fans.
+However, in the wake of the 2020/21 Covid-19 pandemic, it’s become evident that sports fandom is not immune to further disruption, and sports management organisations can’t afford to be lax and must make changes to the way they engage with fans.

 The fight for the hearts of fans is on!